 The Bachelor of Science in Long-Term Care Management (LTCM) is an interdisciplinary degree which prepares graduates to assist patients and families to connect with community resources, transition from hospital to home, and manage the care of residents in an institutional setting.
-Offered online and in the classroom settings, students take courses from a variety of disciplines: sociology, psychology, business, nursing, and the Rosalynn Carter Caregiving Institute.
-Completion of the undergraduate degree will prepare the graduate with managerial skills needed in the health care workforce today with a wide range of employment opportunities in hospitals, areaagencies on aging, long-term care agencies, and more.
+Offered online and in the classroom settings, students take courses from a variety of disciplines: sociology, psychology, business, and nursing.
+Completion of the undergraduate degree will prepare the graduate with managerial skills needed in the health care workforce today with a wide range of employment opportunities in hospitals, area agencies on aging, long-term residential settings and graduation education opportunities.

 Graduates will be prepared to work with the nation's aging and /or disabled populations.
 Click HERE for Bachelor of Science in Long Term Care Management curriculum sheet.